Council's commitment

 How to report racism

-If you have experienced racism and want to make a complaint, or if you just want to know more about how your rights are protected, you can contact the Victorian Equal Opportunity and Human Rights Commission in one of the following ways:
+If you have experienced racism and want to make a complaint, or if you just want to know more about how your rights are protected, you can also contact the Victorian Equal Opportunity and Human Rights Commission in one of the following ways:

 Support services and resources